 The IVF treatment cycle generally follows these stages:

-In a natural menstrual cycle, hormones from the pituitary gland, Luteinising Hormone (LH) and Follicle Stimulating Hormone (FSH), cause the growth of an egg in a fluid-filled follicle within the ovary.
+In a natural menstrual cycle, hormones from the pituitary gland, Luteinising Hormone (LH) and Follicle Stimulating Hormone (FSH) cause the growth of an egg in a fluid-filled follicle within the ovary.
 Although several follicles start to grow each month, only one will become mature enough to ovulate.
 Ovulation (release of the egg from the ovary) is triggered by a surge of LH at mid-cycle, about two weeks before menstruation starts.
-In contrast, during an IVF cycle it is desirable for several eggs to mature simultaneously with FSH injections, and a trigger injection given as a surge to mature the developing eggs before collection.
+In contrast, during an IVF cycle, it is desirable for several eggs to mature simultaneously with FSH injections, and a trigger injection is given as a surge to mature the developing eggs before collection.

 The fertility coordinator will give you detailed information about your specific treatment cycle, medications and a timeline relating to your cycle.
 You will also be shown how to give your FSH injections and given instructions for any other medications you may require for your treatment cycle.